Before You Begin

 - Has a suspended license or outstanding debt with NCDMV

-- Needs to renew a commercial driver licenses, regular Class A or B driver license, full or limited provisional license, limited learner permit, learner permit or state ID
+- Needs to renew a commercial driver licenses, regular Class A or B driver license, limited provisional license, limited learner permit, learner permit or state ID

 - Has a U.S. government document indicating legal presence